-In addition to photometry, some algorithms include measurements of structural parameters like size, ellipticity, and Sersic index.
-One particular known issue is that many (truly) faint objects have significantly overestimated sizes and fluxes, as was also seen in the Dark Energy Survey (K. Bechtol et al. 2025).
-We dub such objects "super-spreaders".
-These super-spreaders contribute significantly to overestimated fluxes at the faint end, and are particularly problematic for the Kron algorithm (R. G. Kron 1980), which is not recommended for general use.
+In addition to photometry, some algorithms include measurements of structural parameters like size, ellipticity, and Sérsic index.
+One particular known issue is that many (truly) faint objects have significantly overestimated sizes and fluxes.
+This was also seen in the Dark Energy Survey (K. Bechtol et al. 2025), who dubbed such objects "super-spreaders".
+These super-spreaders contribute significantly to overestimated fluxes at the faint end, and are particularly problematic for the Kron algorithm (R. G. Kron 1980), which should only be used with caution.

-As mentioned in §4.5, the Sersic fits include a free centroid, which is initialized from the fiducial centroid of the object.
-Preliminary analyses of matched injected objects suggest that the galaxy astrometry residuals are somewhat smaller, and so users of the Sersic photometry should also use these centroid values (if needed).
-One caveat is that for faint objects and/or in crowded regions with unreliable deblending, free centroids can drift significantly and potentially towards other objects, so objects with large differences between the fiducial and Sersic astrometry should be used with caution.
+As mentioned in §4.5, the Sérsic fits include a free centroid, which is initialized from the fiducial centroid of the object.
+Preliminary analyses of matched injected objects suggest that the Sérsic model galaxy astrometry residuals are somewhat smaller than for the standard centroids used in other measurements, and so users of the Sérsic photometry should also use these centroid values (if needed).
+One caveat is that for faint objects and/or in crowded regions with unreliable deblending, free centroids can drift significantly and potentially towards other objects, so objects with large differences between the fiducial and Sérsic astrometry should be discarded or used with caution.